 Where it is practically possible, we will make sure that we have your consent to use information that is about you.
 We will only process your personal data where there is a lawful basis to do so under current data protection legislation.

-In most circumstances, we anonymise our data to ensure that a person cannot be identified, unless this has been otherwise agreed and consent has been given.
+In most cases we anonymise our data to ensure that a person cannot be identified unless this has been otherwise agreed and consent has been given.

 Sharing your data with Healthwatch England

 We are required to share information with Healthwatch England to ensure that your views are considered at a national level.
 This enables them to analyse service provision across the country and supply the Department of Health and national commissioners with the information you provide.

 Healthwatch England provides a secure digital system for local Healthwatch to manage their data.
 Other organisations process the data contained within it on behalf of local Healthwatch and a Data Processing Agreement is in place to ensure that this is held securely and according to current data protection legislation.